kalendar/assessments/srl/metacognition/planning/medium.md

 ## Planning

 Planning is one aspect of metacognition.
 Your responses to the SRL survey suggest that you **sometimes plan** how to complete your schoolwork.
-This means that you might not always think about the requirements of an assignment, which can make it difficult to recognize how you should go about completing your work.
-Increasing the frequency with which you plan can help you complete assignments correctly, on time, and with greater efficiency and less stress.
-This scenario shows how using planning strategies on a frequent basis can improve performance in school:
+This means that you might not always think about the requirements of an assignment, which may lead to mistakes or delays in completing your work.
+Increasing the frequency with which you plan can help you complete assignments correctly and with greater efficiency but less stress.

+The following scenario illustrates the importance of seeking out help to learn about how to plan and prepare in school:

 > Sophia, a second year college student, was feeling stressed and overwhelmed as her math course entered its second week.
 "Wow!
 I have a lot of assignments for this class," she thought, "I really have to figure out a good plan so that I don't fall behind."
-After meeting with her advisor, Sophia realized the importance of trying to figure out the requirements for each assignment: Without understanding what is expected, it is virtually impossible to be strategic about completing assignments.
-Sophia commented, "Now I need to develop a plan about how to best approach all of my assignments.
-Because some of them are unique, I am really going to have to think more about this.
-I will probably also need to ask my teacher for guidance."
+After meeting with her DAACS advisor, Sophia realized the importance of trying to figure out the requirements for each assignment, stating, "If I do understand what is expected for an assignment, how on earth can I be strategic about completing it?"
+Sophia's next step was to develop a plan about how to best approach her work for all of her courses.
+When speaking with her advisor, Sophia commented, "Because assignments are so different across my classes, I am going to need help in figuring out how my approch might need to differ for each."

-For more ideas about how to improve upon how you plan or think ahead, click on the Do button below.
+Sophia's initial conversation with her advisor changed her outlook and perspective about school.
+He helped her realize that there was value in pausing and reflecting about an assignment for a few minutes before attempting to complete it.
+Having this realization naturally led her to seek out assistance about how to become a more effective planner.

+To learn more about effective planning strategies, click on the **Learn**, **See**, and/or **Do** buttons.

 ## Your Survey Responses